Rene van Helsdingen

 Rene Peter Onno Rubiono van Helsdingen (born 25 February 1957) is a Dutch pianist and composer.

+Biography

-He studied classical music with Komter Loeber in Blaricum in the Netherlands from 1962–72.
+He studied classical music with Komter Loeber in Blaricum in the Netherlands from 1962 to 1972.
 Then he studied jazz music with Terry Trotter and Lazlo Cser in Los Angeles in 1979.
 His earliest influences include Oscar Peterson, McCoy Tyner and Bill Evans.